David Carnegie, 1st Earl of Southesk

-Sir David Carnegie, 1st Earl of Southesk, 1st Baron Carnegie of Kinnaird, 1st Baron Carnegie, of Kinnaird and Leuchards (1575–1658) was a Scottish nobleman.
+Sir David Carnegie, 1st Earl of Southesk, 1st Baron Carnegie of Kinnaird, 1st Baron Carnegie PC (1575 – February 1658), of Kinnaird and Leuchards, was a Scottish nobleman.
 He was a member of the Privy Council of Scotland and held the office of Lord of Session.

-He was created an earl in 1633.
+Early life

 He was the eldest son of David Carnegie of Colluthie and his second wife, Euphame Wemyss (d.
 1593), daughter of John Wemyss of Wemyss.
+Among his siblings were John Carnegie, 1st Earl of Northesk.

+His paternal grandparents were Sir Robert Carnegie of Kinnaird and Margaret Guthrie.

+Career

 At the Union of the Crowns in 1603, James VI and I travelled to England.
 He wrote to David Carnegie from Newcastle upon Tyne on 10 April 1603, inviting him to escort the queen Anne of Denmark to England.

-He married Margaret Lindsay, daughter of David Lindsay of Edzell and had several children: